MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 ### Binary Configuration

-For an XDK+UWP game, binary configuration needs to be setup twice: once in XDP for your XDK, and also in Partner Center for your UWP.
+For an XDK+UWP game, binary configuration needs to be set up in Partner Center.

-For the XDP configuration, this is exactly the same as a normal XDK product.
-For the Partner Center configuration, more detailed steps can be found at [Publish Windows apps and games](https://dev.windows.com/en-us/publish).
+For this Partner Center configuration, see the detailed steps in the UWP documentation, in <a href="https://dev.windows.com/en-us/publish" target="_blank">Publish Windows apps and games &#11008;</a>.

 <table>
   <tr>
     <td>
-      For UWP-only games, there is no need for binary configuration in XDP.
+      For UWP-only games, there is no need for binary configuration in Partner Center.
 You can skip this step entirely.
     </td>
   </tr>
 </table>

-## Publish in XDP
+## Publish in Partner Center

-Generally speaking, publishing an XDK+UWP game follows the same process as separately publishing an XDK title in XDP and your UWP in Partner Center.
-As such, the below focuses on unique process or considerations to make for cross-play games.
+The below focuses on unique process or considerations to make for cross-play games.

 ## Dev Sandbox Publishing